codepath/android_guides/Endless-Scrolling-with-AdapterViews.md

 }
 ```

 Notice that this is an abstract class, and that in order to use this, you must extend this base class and define the `loadMore` method to actually retrieve the new data.
-We can define now an inner class within any activity that extends `EndlessScrollListener` and bind that to the AdapterView.
+We can define now an anonymous class within any activity that extends `EndlessScrollListener` and bind that to the AdapterView.
 For example:

 ```java
 public class MainActivity extends Activity {